 Naturally, electric heaters are healthier for the environment.
 Since these systems are energy-efficient and can be powered through renewable energy sources, they wreak less havoc on the environment.

 Gas water heaters, however, use natural gas which is retrieved from the Earth in a wasteful and destructive process.
 This releases a substantial amount of greenhouse gases into the environment.
 For this reason, gas heaters are less eco-friendly overall.
 Are you struggling to find the causes of low water pressure in your house?
-Our team of licensed plumbers will inspect your hot water heater and water pipes to determine the source of the issue.
+Our team of licensed plumbers in Arlington, VA will inspect your hot water heater and water pipes to determine the source of the issue.

 How to Save Money On a Gas or Electric Water Heating Bill